webmeshproj/webmesh/doc/configuration.md

 WireGuard Configurations:

-    --wireguard.endpoint-overrides        EndpointOverrides is a map of peer IDs to endpoint overrides.
-                                          The format is similar to allowed-ips, but the value is a single endpoint.
+    --wireguard.endpoints                                       Comma separated list of additional WireGuard endpoints to broadcast when joining a cluster.
     --wireguard.force-interface-name     (default: false)       Force the use of the given name by deleting any pre-existing interface with the same name.
     --wireguard.force-tun                (default: false)       Force the use of a TUN interface.
     --wireguard.interface-name           (default: webmesh0)    The WireGuard interface name.
+    --wireguard.key-file                                        The path to the WireGuard private key.
+If it does not exist it will be created.
+    --wireguard.key-rotation-interval    (default: 168h0m0s)    Interval to rotate WireGuard keys.
+Set this to 0 to disable key rotation.
     --wireguard.listen-port              (default: 51820)       The WireGuard listen port.
     --wireguard.masquerade               (default: false)       Masquerade traffic from the WireGuard interface.
     --wireguard.modprobe                 (default: false)       Attempt to load the WireGuard kernel module.
     --wireguard.mtu                      (default: 1350)        The MTU to use for the interface.

     --wireguard.persistent-keepalive    (default: 0s)    PersistentKeepAlive is the interval at which to send keepalive packets to peers.
 If unset, keepalive packets will automatically be sent to publicly accessible peers when this instance is behind a NAT.
 Otherwise, no keep-alive packets are sent.

+    --wireguard.record-metrics             (default: false)    Publish WireGuard metrics.
+    --wireguard.record-metrics-interval    (default: 15s)      Interval at which to update WireGuard metrics.

 Service Configurations: